Introduction to pupil choices

 Young people are taught either by form class for certain subjects such as History, Geography and Modern Languages or by practical class for other subjects such as Science, Art, Music, Home Economics and Craft, Design and Technology.

-Our S2/3 course consists of English, Mathematics, PE, RME, PSE and nine other subjects of the young person’s choice, including at least one subject from each curriculum area.
+Our S2/3 course consists of English, Mathematics, PE, RMPS, PSE and nine other subjects of the young person’s choice, including at least one subject from each curriculum area.
 This makes up an interesting, varied and balanced group of subjects.

 Moving into the Senior Phase – S4 to S6